simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Template Designer shows visual editor of the template
 - Has "Drift Detect" support to show differences in resources vs. stack
 - User --on-failure DO_NOTHING to keep resources (and logs) for investigation

+#### ElasticBeanstalk
+- Service to deploy and scale web applications / web servers
+- Just upload code, it does deployments, load-balancing, and auto-scaling
+- service is free, but still pay for provisioned resources

+#### OpsWorks
+- Managed instances of Chef or Puppet

+#### Service Catalog
+- Catalog of approved products (products defined by CloudFormation)
+- Portfolio is collection of products, could be entire app stack
+- Control access by IAM
+- Products can be 'ordered' via a portal
+- Can share portfolios with other accounts or Organizations node

 #### SDK
 - Heaps of language support